JetBrains/teamcity-documentation/topics/git.md

 ```

 ## Known Issues
+{product="tc"}

 * `java.lang.OutOfMemoryError` while fetching from a repository in case [`teamcity.git.fetch.process.max.memory`](#max-memory) property is specified.
 Since TeamCity 2019.2, the recommended approach is to disable this property thus delegating the automatic memory management to TeamCity.
-* Teamcity running as a Windows service cannot access a network mapped drives, so you cannot work with git repositories located on such drives.
+* TeamCity running as a Windows service cannot access a network mapped drives, so you cannot work with git repositories located on such drives.
 To make this work, run TeamCity using `teamcity-server.bat`.
 * Inflation using streams in JGit prevents `OutOfMemoryError`, but can be time-consuming (see the related thread at [jgit-dev](http://dev.eclipse.org/mhonarc/lists/jgit-dev/msg00687.html) for details and the [TW-14947](http://youtrack.jetbrains.net/issue/TW-14947) issue related to the problem).
 If you meet conditions similar to those described in the issue, try to increase `teamcity.git.stream.file.threshold.mb`.
 Additionally, it is recommended to increase the overall amount of memory dedicated for TeamCity to prevent `OutOfMemoryError`.

 ## Development Links